aquasecurity/appshield/policies/kubernetes/readme.md

-The most comperhensive REGO library for Kubernetes workload configuration checks
+## The most comperhensive REGO library for Kubernetes workload configuration checks

 Examples:
-- Use tools such as OPA Gatekeeper and Conftes that support REGO to check kubernetes resources configurations
+- Use tools such as OPA Gatekeeper and Conftest that support REGO to check kubernetes resources configurations
 - Ensure pods and controllers are not running as privileged
 - Ensure pods images are hosted in a trusted ECR/GCR/ACR registry
 - and more checks to comply with PSP, PSS and additional standards